frequently asked questions

 WHY DID YOU DISCOVER INK-ACRYLIC?

 I've lived in Shanghai for 3 years and inspired by chinese ink, I love it.
-I use acrylic ink which is much better than just INK.
+I used acrylic ink which is much better than just INK and now I changed to use only liquid acrylic.
 I love the medium because it dries so quickly.
-I recently started spray paint, it's fun too.

 WHAT MOTIVATES YOU TO MAKE MORE WORK?